Confidence intervals for the Poisson distribution: Desirable properties of confidence intervals

 \section{Desirable properties of confidence intervals}

 Over the decades, an extensive discussion on confidence intervals for discrete distributions including Poisson has developed in the statistics literature, with additional contributions from the physics community.
 The discreteness of the sample space has complicated the discussion, although many of the same issues hold as well in the case of continuous distributions.
 Various properties are considered desirable by one or another investigator.
+Unfortunately, these ``desirable'' properties cannot all be optimally satisfied at once and compromises must be made.
 The situation in physics remains confused, with proponents of different algorithms and no consensus.
-In this paper we discuss what properties could be considered most important and then investigate several approaches for their properties and formulate recommendations.
+In this paper we discuss what properties could be considered desirable and then investigate the properties of several approaches and formulate recommendations.

-There are no unknown nuisance parameters in this problem, so obtaining solutions to Eq.~\ref{eq:Calpha} is relatively straightforward.
-In spite of this, there are many approaches that have been suggested in the statistics literature, plus some in the physics community.
+There are no unknown nuisance parameters in this problem, and obtaining solutions to Eq.~\ref{eq:Calpha} is relatively straightforward without having to deal with nuisance parameters.
+Indeed, there are many approaches that have been suggested in the statistics literature, plus some in the physics community.
 Comparative reviews of several methods in the statistics literature appear, for example, in refs.~\cite{Brown2003}, \cite{Hirji2006}, \cite{Patil2012}, and~\cite{Thulin2017}.
 Here, we discuss matters in the context of physics measurements.
 In doing so, we aren't suggesting that physics measurement differs fundamentally from other fields, but we are interested in the context of the culture of thought in physical measurement.